Mindinventory/drop_down_list/README.md

 ### Optional parameters

 ##### listItemBuilder:
-This property takes a builder function with `SelectedItem` as argument.
+This property takes a builder function with `SelectedListItem` as argument.
 It is used to customize the rendering of the list items.

 ##### enableMultipleSelection:
 This property takes Color value as a parameter.
 You can change the background color of animated segment. default value is `Color(0xff8AADFB)`